Famous etching art

 10 things to know about Rembrandt's etchings

+The difference is in the use of tools, and that the raised ridge along the furrow is not scraped or filed away as in engraving.
 Lino’s work certainly qualifies as such.Richly illustrated and including a wealth of new information, The Renaissance of Etching explores how artists in Germany, the Netherlands, Italy, and France developed the new .While the most common form of intaglio is etching, which uses acid to cut lines into the plate, drypoint is the most direct.
 Paul Lerat (artist) French, born 1849.Aquatint is an intaglio printmaking technique, a variant of etching that produces areas of tone rather than lines.
-Sometimes it’s just essential for us to go back and observe the masters, and the etchings by famous artists are no exception.
 The pioneers of the medium included some of the greatest painters of the Renaissance, .org – the best visual art database.1) Barovier & Toso.

 Etching Art: List of Famous Etching Artwork